USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

 ---
 title: Getting Started with the SCINet Workbooks
-description: A guide to using the SCINet Workbook
+description: A quickstart guide to using the SCINet Workbook
 order: 1
 author: The SCINet Office
 updated: 2025-06-24

-objective: "objective of this tutorial"
+objective: "Provide foundational skills needed for accomplishing the tutorials in the workbooks"
 overview: [objectives]

 mkdir: getting-started_dir
 survey: true
+subject: "computing-skills" ## add to the computing skills section
+type: interactive tutorial
 ---

 ## Overview

-Introduction to your tutorial and what the tutorial aims to accomplish.
+This quickstart guide provides the basic foundations needed for getting started with the learning material included on this website.

+If you would like to learn more about the subjects covered in this quickstart guide, see our [Getting started with SCINet](/computing-skills/scinet/) learning module.

 {% include overviews %}